In this post, we’ll do a tear down of Hubspot’s knowledge base for their range of inbound marketing and sales software.

-Information Architecture and navigation is closely related to findability of your content.
+Information Architecture and navigation is closely related to the findability of your content.
 Can users browse your knowledge base to discover things they didn’t even know they didn’t know?

-Hubspot uses different methods to help users find content they might need.
+Hubspot uses different methods to help users find the content they might need.
 Hubspot wants you to view their knowledge base like a search engine.

 They actually have so much content that they’ve developed a custom search engine to help users search for type of content using predetermined parameters.

 The best way to find their content is through the homepage.
 You can select parameters from a drop-down menu to help you filter out different content.
-This is probably how they have chosen to handle presenting so much complex information in a single knowledge base.
+This is probably how they have chosen to handle presenting so much complex information in a single Hubspot knowledge base.

 This is also extended to a handy sidebar at the top level of User Guides or Quick Answers:

 And actually, the search bar contains a long list of auto-suggestions based on what you type to help users discover content.

 It’s clear that Hubspot will be catering to a variety of use cases.
 Hubspot’s products aimed at all manner of marketers and business owners, with varying levels of skills in digital tools.
 This may mean that they need to keep the learning experience as open as possible at the homepage level, so users can orient themselves effectively.